puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 To get started, you'll need:

-* Puppet Enterprise, version 3.8.0 or greater, but less than version 4.0.0.
+* Puppet Enterprise, version 3.8.0 or greater, but less than version 4.0.0 if you are going to perform migration checking from 3.x to 4.x.
 * Two environments:
   * Your current production environment, using the 3.x (current) parser.
   * A preview environment, using the 4.x (future) parser.

-As mentioned above, your current production environment should be configured to use the 3.x or current parser.
+As mentioned above, when doing migration checking your current production environment should be configured to use the 3.x or current parser.
 Your preview environment should be pointed at a branch of your current environment and configured to use the future, or 4.x, parser.
 Configure which parser each environment uses via the [`parser`][parser_config] setting in each environment's `environment.conf`.

-Note that your PE version must be less than version 4.0.0, because the future parser is the only parser available in 4.0.0, so no migration can be made.
+Note that your PE version must be less than version 4.0.0 to perform migration checking, because the future parser is the only parser available in 4.0.0, so no migration specific checking can then be made.

 ###Installation